keyvan-m-sadeghi/keyvan-m-sadeghi.github.io/README.md

 - Mentored and guided startups through agile development cycles from proof-of-concept to MVP, fostering a culture of innovation and collaboration.
 - Directed the transformation of complex technical ideas into tangible business solutions, including the creation of the open-source koa-neo4j framework for e-health applications.
-- Instrumental in product pivots at Miras Technologies, leading the development of a real-time predictive maintenance system on Apache Spark for power station turbines.
+- Instrumental in product pivots such as leading the development of a real-time predictive maintenance system on Apache Spark for power station turbines.

 **Azad University of Isfahan / ISTT, Isfahan, Iran**
 *Lecturer / Researcher*
 September 2014 – February 2015

-- Delivered “Foundations of AI” courses (based on Russell and Norvig) to undergraduate students, fostering the next generation of tech innovators.
+- Delivered “Foundations of AI” courses (Russell and Norvig) to undergraduate students, fostering the next generation of tech innovators.
 - Established a Cloud Computing R&D group to explore IaaS/PaaS solutions, providing early exposure to cloud technologies in a nascent market.

 **Hong Kong Polytechnic University / Novamente LLC, Hong Kong**